Mangalore Central railway station

-Mangalore Central railway station (officially Mangaluru Central railway station)(station code: MAQ) is an NSG–2 category Indian railway station in Palakkad railway division of Southern Railway zone.
-It is the main railway terminus in the city of Mangalore, Karnataka and provides connectivity for Konkan Railway and South Western Railway.
+Mangalore Central railway station (officially Mangaluru Central railway station)(station code: MAQ) is an NSG–2 category Indian railway station in Palakkad railway division of Southern Railway zone, and will be transferred to Mysuru division of South Western Railway zone (SWR) with effective from (w.e.f) date 1 October 2026.
+It is the main railway terminus in the city of Mangaluru, Karnataka and provides connectivity for Konkan Railway and South Western Railway.
 It is one of the five central railway stations of India.

 History

 Mangalore Railway Station presently known as Mangalore Central, had celebrated a quiet centenary in 2007.
 Though there are no exact records to prove that the railway station was opened in 1907 and the first train services commenced the same year, if one goes by the foundation stone on a quaint little guard house at the northern-end of the railway bridge across the Netravathi which says "The last rivet was put in position and the bridge formally declared completed by H.E.
 Sir Arthur Lawley.
 KCMG, GCIE, Governor of Madras on the 4th November 1907," one can conclude that the train services commenced somewhere around this time.

 Though some records say that the first train that chugged on the newly constructed Netravathi bridge on 4 November 1907 came from Kallikote in Kerala, records with the Southern Railways say that the first train to be introduced in the zone, train number-1, ran its maiden journey between erstwhile Madras and Mangalore port in 1914, reducing the voyage of 1024 nautical miles via Cape Comorin to 550 miles.